 Orthopaedic surgery as a specialty was not practised in New Zealand until the First World War.
 Early in 1918 arrangements in Christchurch were made to receive the first orthopaedic casualties returning from Europe.
-Concurrent to the establishment of orthopaedics at Christchurch were the establishment of military hospitals at Rotorua, Trentham and Auckland.
-Military units were set up and included a very important splint and surgical footwear department.
+At the same time military hospitals were set up in Rotorua, Trentham and Auckland.
 Six men Wylie, White, Mill, Ulrich, Wallis and Gower were considered New Zealand's first orthopaedic surgeons.
-In June 1919 the number of service patients under treatment in the various military hospitals was over 4,800 and by 1922 the number had fallen to less than 1,000.
-After this initial development of military orthopaedics in New Zealand came the dawn of civilian orthopaedic surgery with the names of Macky, McCaw, Morris and MacDonald as some of the first names associated with orthopaedic surgery in New Zealand.
+In June 1919 over 4,800 service patients were being treated in military hospitals but by 1922 the number had fallen to less than 1,000.
+After this initial development of military orthopaedics in New Zealand civilian orthopaedic surgery developed with the names of Macky, McCaw, Morris and MacDonald as some of the first names associated with orthopaedic surgery in New Zealand.

-One of the most important initiatives that the Association has been responsible for is working with the College (RACS) to develop the orthopaedic training scheme.
-Training undertaken over five years for 10 trainees a year, giving a cohort of 50 trainee orthopaedic surgeons, has developed an excellent reputation where positions are keenly sought.
+One of the most important initiatives that the Association has been responsible for is working with the Royal Australasian College of Surgeons (RACS) to develop the orthopaedic training scheme.
+Training is undertaken over five years and has an excellent reputation where positions are keenly sought.

 There is considerable debate about the number of trainees as when times are booming there are not enough Kiwi trained orthopaedic surgeons to fill all vacancies and overseas trained orthopaedic surgeons immigrate to New Zealand.
 On the other hand when times are tighter our young Fellows tell us they struggle to get a consultancy appointment.
 This debate is likely to rage back and forth as more surgeons work for longer as they are fit and healthy and their experience is high.
 Nevertheless demand for orthopaedic surgery is increasing and will continue to do so as the population ages.